apache/sling-whiteboard/remote-content-api/org.apache.sling.api.planes/README.md

 Several GraphQL schemas are available in a number of independent "API planes", providing multiple ways to look at the Sling Resources in a modular way.

+## Status

+This module might not be useful.

+A first approach using a Sling Filter to change the request's extension (for example) to address plane-specific servlets does not work.
+Those filters are executed _after_ a Servlet is resolved to process the incoming request.

+It looks like we'll need to implement API planes in the Sling Servlet Resolver module if we want them.

+The simplest thing might to wrap the incoming Request in that resolver, change its extension to something like `api-plane-N` so that Servlets can be mounted for that extension.
+And keeping the original request's extension as a selector.
+Not as clean as a fully native API planes handling but would only require minor changes to the critical Servlet Resolver code, which is good.

+For now, for prototyping, mounting servlets on the specific API planes selectors should work.

 ## How to run this

 To start this, build the sibling modules with mvn clean install in the parent folder of this one and then, in this folder, run